 ME/CFS Support (Auckland) Incorported

-Around 6,000 Aucklanders suffer from ME/CFS.
+Around 6,000 Aucklanders suffer from ME/CFS and Long Covid.
 That's the greatest number of any city in New Zealand.
 It's around 1/3 of all the sufferers in the country.

 In 2013, the coordinators of the West Auckland, East Auckland and North Shore support groups recognised the need to bring Auckland wide support to those with ME/CFS.